 If you are looking after somebody else’s child, know someone who is, or your child is being cared for by someone else who is not a close relative, you must notify the Local Authority.
 If you are planning for someone else to care for your child you must tell us at least six weeks before your child goes to live with the private foster carers.
 The local authority has a duty to safeguard the well-being of privately fostered children and to ensure they are:

 - being encouraged to reach their full potential

 - keeping in touch with people who are important to them

 - living with someone who helps them value their culture and sense of identity

 - properly supported when they become independent.

-Despite this, many private fostering arrangements remain hidden, leaving children vulnerable to abuse and neglect.
-This was highlighted by the tragic death of privately fostered child, Victoria Climbie.
+Many private fostering arrangements remain hidden, leaving children vulnerable to abuse and neglect.
+This was highlighted by the tragic death of a privately fostered child, Victoria Climbie.